sxg/Reg/README.md

 # Installation
 ## Reg
-The latest version of Reg can be downloaded from [GitHub].
+The latest version of Reg can be downloaded here on GitHub.
 Alternatively, you can also download it from the terminal with the following command:
 ```console
 > git clone https://github.com/sxg/Reg.git
 ```